flor14/cryptocurrencyeda/README.md

 ## License

-`CryptocurrencyEDA` was created by Berkay Bulut.
+`CryptocurrencyEDA` was created by MDS Students Group-11 for course 524.
 It is licensed under the terms of the MIT license.

 ## Credits